Preamble: Spirit of the GPC Constitution

 Section 3: Quorum

-A meeting shall have a quorum when at least five members representing five different schools are present.
+A meeting shall have a quorum when at least eight members representing six different schools are present.

 Article V: Powers and Duties of Officers